Claire Rosinkranz

 Claire Rosinkranz (born January 2, 2004) is an American singer and songwriter from California.
 After releasing her music on social media, Rosinkranz was signed to Republic Records at the age of 16.
-She had her breakthrough in 2020 with her single "Backyard Boy" from her debut EP BeVerly Hills BoYfRiEnd.
+She had her breakthrough in 2020 with her single "Backyard Boy" from her debut EP BeVerly Hills BoYfRiEnd, and released her debut studio album Just Because on October 6, 2023.

-History
+Biography

-Rosinkranz has been making music since she was eight years old.
-Rosinkranz used to help her father with ideas for songs he was writing for various TV shows and commercials.
+Rosinkranz's father is Icelandic composer and musician Ragnar Rósinkranz.
+She has been making music since she was eight years old.
+Rosinkranz used to help her father with ideas for songs he was writing for various television shows and commercials.
 Rosinkranz came to wide recognition when her song "Backyard Boy" went viral on the video-sharing app TikTok.
 Rosinkranz's first EP was released in 2020, titled BeVerly Hills BoYfRiEnd.
 Rosinkranz released her second EP, 6 Of A Billion, in 2021.
+On October 6, 2023, she released her debut album Just Because.
+On October 6, 2025, she performed at her first arena concert at PHX Arena in Phoenix, Arizona as an opening act for Maroon 5's "Love is Like" Concert.